google/koladata/docs/overview.md

 ## Mutable Workflows

+Immutable workflows are recommended for most cases, but mutable data structures can be useful in some situations.
+In particular, when a Koda data structure is updated frequently, then a mutable version might be more efficient.
+An example of this is a Koda data structure that implements a cache.

-While immutable workflows are recommended for most cases, certain situations where the same Koda data structure has to be frequently modified (e.g. cache) require mutable data structures. `fork_bag` returns a mutable version of data at the cost of **O(1)** (without modifying the original one), while `freeze_bag` returns an immutable version (also for O(1)) and *extract* and *clone* can extract and return immutable pieces.
-Note, mutable workflows are not supported in tracing and have more limited options for productionalization.
+The `fork_bag` method returns a new mutable version of the underlying data bag at the cost of **O(1)** (it uses copy-on-write and does not modify the original bag), while `freeze_bag` returns an immutable version of the underlying data bag (also for O(1)).
+The `extract` and `clone` methods extract and return immutable pieces of a bag.

+Please keep in mind that mutable workflows are not supported in tracing.
+They consequently have more limited options for productionization.

 ```py
 # Modify the same dict many times